Eigenvalues of random lifts and polynomials of random permutation matrices: Non-backtracking operator

 For the next proposition and for the sequel, we recall that we use a matrix notation with indices in $X\times X$ for operators on $\dC^r \otimes \ell^2 (X)$, as per Equation \eqref{eq:matrixvalued}.
 In particular, $G(\mu) $ defined above fits in this context with $X = X_\star$ and it will be written as $G_{xy} (\mu)= (G(\mu) )_{xy}$.
 We will be interested in the case where $x$ and $y$ are $o$ (the neutral element of $X_\star$ for its group structure) or $g_i$ (the $i$-th generator of $X_\star$ defined above \eqref{eq:defAfree}).
+In the symmetric and scalar case $r = 1$, the next proposition is a formula derived in Anantharaman \cite[Section 7]{MR3649482}.